swaptacular/swpt-k8s-config/README.md

 container image registry for the Git server's and Nginx's images.

-If you DO NOT want to use a private container image registry, you may skip the previous steps, and start installing the Git server:
+If you DO NOT want to use a private container image registry, you may skip the previous steps, and start installing the Git server right
+away:

 ``` console
 $ cp static/trusted_user_ca_keys .